 Get your social media accounts set up; Pinterest, Instagram, Twitter and Facebook.
 Some might be more appropriate to your product offering than others.
 For example, if you’re creating handmade products you could use Intagram to tell the story of how your products are made by sharing images at different stages of production.

-Pinterest is my favourite social media so I highly recommend you create a presence as soon as you can.
+Pinterest is my favorite social media so I highly recommend you create a presence as soon as you can.
 (I’ll be writing more about creating a presence and following on Pinterest soon).

 As with every other step of the process, create a strategy for your social media and then implement it.